JonasMht/jonas_website/content/post/2024-assisted-surgery-internship/index.md

 ## Achievements and Contributions
-- <b>Efficient Simulations:</b> Leveraging networked computing, I implemented physical simulations that delivers results in under a second for low-resolution outputs and within five seconds for final results.
+- <b>Efficient Simulations:</b> Leveraging networked computing, I implemented physical simulations that deliver results in under a second for low-resolution outputs and within five seconds for final results.
 Thus, interactive time planning was achieved.

 <!--
 Side by side images